r-khr/talks/Angular2/forms/angular-2-forms.md

 ## Thoughts on forms

 All forms share the same building blocks (input fields) but can have many different implementation requirements.
 Business logic continuously changes or becomes more clarified which requires architecture to be flexible enough to pivot to new requirements in a timely manner.
-While flexibility is important over engineering can create equality difficult challenges.
+It is important not to over engineering from the beginning.
+It's easier to refactor to increase complexity than it is to reduce it.

 There are three important question to consider when building forms: